awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

 To follow the Open API schema model, you must include `types`\.
 In the following example, this is line 6\.

 Following `types`, you must define an `environment_input_type` type\.
-You define the customization parameters for your environment as properties of the `environment_input_type`\.
-You must include at least one property with a name that matches at least one parameter that's listed in the environment infrastructure template file that's associated with schema\.
+You define the input parameters for your environment as properties of the `environment_input_type`\.
+You must include at least one property with a name that matches at least one parameter that's listed in the environment infrastructure as code \(IaC\) file that's associated with schema\.

-When you create an environment and provide customized parameter values, AWS Proton uses the schema file to match, validate, and insert them into the moustache bracketed parameters in the associated infrastructure template file\.
+When you create an environment and provide customized parameter values, AWS Proton uses the schema file to match, validate, and inject them into the moustache bracketed parameters in the associated CloudFormation IaC file\.
 For each property \(parameter\), provide a `name` and `type`\.
 Optionally, also provide a `description`, `default`,and `pattern`\.

 The defined parameters for the following example *standard* environment template schema include `vpc_cidr`, `subnet_one_cidr` and `subnet_two_cidr` with the `default` keyword and default values\.
 When you create an environment with this environment template bundle schema, you can accept the default values or provide your own\.
 If a parameter *doesn't* have a default value and is listed as a `required` property \(parameter\), you must provide values for it when you create an environment\.

-The second example *standard* environment template schema schema lists the `required` parameter `my_other_sample_input`\.
+The second example *standard* environment template schema lists the `required` parameter `my_other_sample_input`\.

 You can create a schema for two types of environment templates\.
 For more information, see [Register and publish templates](template-create.md)\.
 + ***Standard* environment templates**

   In the following example, an environment input type is defined with a description and input properties\.
-This schema example can be used with the AWS Proton infrastructure template file shown in [Example 3](ag-infrastructure-tmp-files.md#ag-proton-env-cfn-example)\.
+This schema example can be used with the AWS Proton CloudFormation IaC file shown in [Example 3](ag-infrastructure-tmp-files.md#ag-proton-env-cfn-example)\.

   Example schema for a *standard* environment template: